 One of the ways to become less anxious is to increase your resilience to stress by supporting the health of your adrenal glands.
 The adrenals are two tiny glands that sit above the kidneys and produce our stress hormones, including cortisol.

 One sign that your adrenals need support is if you are easily overwhelmed, annoyed, anxious, or irritated by others.
 For me, the ultimate clue that my adrenals are over-stressed and need more support is if I find EVERYONE annoying and/or demanding.
-If there’s a day when my mom calls to say hello and I’m annoyed, and my sweet little dog even gets on my nerves for being a dog, I know that my adrenals need some TLC!
+If there’s a day when my mom calls to say hello and I’m annoyed, or my sweet little dog gets on my nerves for being a dog, I know that my adrenals need some TLC!

 I usually find that my adrenals get stressed after a period of not getting enough sleep.
 The fastest way to crash the adrenals is with sleep deprivation, and the fastest way to recover them is to get extra rest.
 The solution?
 Take a nap, sleep in, or go to bed early!